Home » Hydroponic Growing » iDOO Hydroponics Growing System Review

 If the system gets lower on water, it will make a trickling noise letting you know to add more water.
 Adding the water will make it run more quietly.

-Other than that, you can hear it a bit but it’s basically very quiet.
+Other than that, you can hear it a bit but it’s very quiet and has a low-noise pump.
 You can put these in a laundry room or extra bedroom.
 They aren’t heavy even when full so it’s not hard to carry them to the sink to drain and wash.

 I add the white baskets to sterilize them as well.
 This was not recommended by the manufacturer but I had read about this being a good way to sterilize the unit between plantings.

-Dump the bleach and water solution and add fresh water and allow the unit to run again.
+Dump the bleach and water solution, add fresh water, and allow the unit to run again.
 Dump and add fresh water once again after the bleach is completely rinsed.
 Always unplug the unit when there is no water inside then plug it back in when it’s full.

 iDOO Hydroponics When To Add Nutrients